The Fluid Mechanics of Splatter Painting: Materials and methods

+We also perform a reduced set of tapping experiments with a simplified brush made of a single PTFE capillary tube -- emulating a pore in the bundle -- mounted at the tip of a rigid hollow acrylic tube ($10.1~\milli\meter$ in diameter) mimicking the handle.
+Capillary tubes with the same outer diameter ($1.6~\milli\meter$) but various inner diameters ($0.2$, $0.3$ and $0.5~\milli\meter$) are used.
+The part of the tube sticking out of the handle (\textit{i.e.} the effective bundle length) is set to a fixed value of $L_B = 16~\milli\meter$.
+For the simplified brush, the handle length and impact location of the striker are set to $L_H = 143~\milli\meter$ and $x_i = 47~\milli\meter$, respectively.

-\paragraph{Impact setup} We developed a custom-made experimental setup to mimic the conditions in which an artist accelerates the paint-loaded brush to produce splat patterns.
-As shown in figure~\ref{fig:setup}, the brush is held horizontally at a fixed height $H$ above the substrate.
-The wooden handle is clamped to simulate how the painter would hold the brush.
-Brush acceleration is generated by dropping onto the wooden handle a ring-shaped brass weight guided along a fixed vertical brass tube.
-The impact generates a transverse wave that propagates in the handle all the way to the tip of the brush, where it is transmitted to the paint-loaded bristles.
-The magnitude of the maximum acceleration can be adjusted by changing the height $\Delta h$ from which the weight is dropped (see appendix~\ref{apdx:impact_params}).
-Three drop heights are reported in this study: $\Delta h = 1.5$, $3$ and $6~\centi\meter$. \paragraph{Measurement setup and protocol} The brush is initially loaded with a fixed mass of liquid $m_0 = 155 \pm 5~\milli\gram$, which is kept constant throughout the experiments.
-We also make sure that the clamping of the handle and impact location are the same for all experiments.
+Most paints are non-Newtonian fluids, exhibiting shear-thinning, yield-stress or even viscoelastic properties \cite{Mysels1981, Lim2013}.
+However, to be able to vary the fluid shear viscosity independently from the brush acceleration (and therefore shear rate), we use model liquids to perform the tapping experiments.
+Two families of Newtonian liquids are selected: silicone oils, denoted by prefix SO, and water-glycerol mixtures, denoted by prefix GLY.
+Both these families allow us to vary viscosity over three orders of magnitudes while keeping density and surface tension roughly constant (see Section \ref{apdx:liq_properties} in SI). \paragraph{Tapping setup} We developed a custom-made experimental setup to mimic the tapping action produced by a splatter painting artist.
+As shown in Fig.~\ref{fig:setup_kinematics}a, the handle is clamped in a horizontal position to simulate how the painter would hold the brush.
+Controlled tapping is produced by dropping onto the handle a ring-shaped brass weight of mass $M = 85.65~\gram$, guided along a fixed vertical brass tube.
+The impact generates a transverse wave that propagates in the handle all the way to the tip of the brush, where it is transmitted to the paint-loaded bristles (in the case of the real brush) or to the liquid-filled capillary tube (in the case of the simplified brush).
+The resulting acceleration is adjusted by changing the height $\Delta h$ from which the weight is dropped (see Fig.~\ref{fig:setup_kinematics}a), from $\Delta h = 1.5$ to $6~\centi\meter$.
+Note that the acceleration depends many other factors, such as striker mass $M$, handle length $L_H$, bundle length $L_B$ and location of impact $x_i$.
+Those are not systematically varied in our study but their effect is discussed in Section \ref{apdx:impact_mechanics} of the SI. \paragraph{Measurement setup and protocol} For the real brush, the bundle is initially loaded manually with a fixed mass of liquid $m_0 = 155 \pm 5~\milli\gram$, which is kept constant throughout the experiments.
+The mass $\Delta m$ of liquid ejected by the tapping action is measured by weighting the brush before and after impact with a high-precision scale (Sartorius, resolution $\pm 0.1~\milli\gram$).